lucidmeetings/Redfish-Tools/doc-generator/README_config_files.md

 		"YetAnotherPropertyName": "a string, plain text or markdown.
 This string will also eliminate any additional data the doc generator would normally append to the description."
             },
             "property_details": {
                 "EnumPropertyName": "A string, plain text or markdown.
-This will be inserted after the property description and prior to the table of enum details in the property information under Property Details."
+This will be inserted after the property description and prior to the table of enum details in the property information under Property Details.", "property_details": {
+                   "UUID": "\nThe UUID property contains a value that represents the universal unique identifier number (UUID) of a system.\n\nThe UUID property is a string data type.
+The format of the string is the 35-character string format specified in RFC4122: \"xxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx\".
+Each x represents a hexadecimal digit (0-f).\n\nRegarding the case of the hex values, RFC4122 specifies that the hex values should be lowercase characters.
+Most modern scripting languages typically also represent hex values in lowercase characters following the RFC.
+However, dmidecode, WMI and some Redfish implementations currently use uppercase characters for UUID on output."
+                }
             }
 	}
 ```